StrumentiResistenti/Compassh/README.md

        home                   root@ganimede.dontexist.net      1090  -
      + mycustomer             root@1.2.3.4                     1082  1280

 Here *mycustomer* is running (see the `+` sign on the left and the assigned PID).
-Each VPN can have is SSH configuration file in the `~/.ssh` directory, with the VPN name appended.
+Each VPN can have its SSH configuration file in the `~/.ssh` directory, with the VPN name appended.
 For example: `~/.ssh/config.bigcorp`.
 In this file a set of prefowarded ports can be specified.

 After starting the *mycustomer* VPN, the user can: